RULES OF THE SENATE

 26-1 When the Senate is in session no member shall speak more than twice on the same question on the same day without leave of the Senate.

-26-2 No member shall occupy the floor more than five minutes each time he speaks.
-This limitation shall not apply to:
+26-2 Except for debate regarding the bill or Standing Committee Amendment under Senate Rule 11-3(a), no member shall occupy the floor more than five minutes each time he speaks.

 27-1 With respect to consideration of requests by the House for Senate concurrence with House amendments to Senate Files and of Joint Conference Committee reports, only the motion to concur shall be in order.